Composite Score Request

 Please mail your request or drop it off at the location designated above.
 Faxed or emailed requests will not be accepted.
 It is the obligation of the school district to verify all information provided in this request.
 Please be advised that the teacher or principal will be notified that a request for this information has been made.
 However, the identity of the requestor will not be disclosed.

 Dignity for All Students

-The District condemns and prohibits all forms of discrimination and/or harassment of students based on actual or perceived race, color, weight, national origin, ethnic group, religion, religious practice, disability, sexual orientation, gender or sex by school employees or students on school property, and at school sponsored activities and events that take place at locations off school property.
+The District condemns and prohibits all forms of bullying, discrimination and/or harassment of students based on actual or perceived race, color, weight, national origin, ethnic group, religion, religious practice, disability, sexual orientation, gender, or sex by school employees or students on school property and at school-sponsored activities and events that take place at locations off school property.
 In addition, any act of bullying, discrimination and/or harassment, outside of school sponsored events, which can reasonably be expected to materially and substantially disrupt the education process, may be subject to discipline.

 The District will investigate all complaints of bullying, discrimination and/or harassment, either formal or informal, and take prompt corrective measures, as necessary.
 Complaints will be investigated in accordance with applicable policies and regulations.

 Dignity Act Coordinator (DAC)